 Perform a basic SQL query

-InfluxDB Cloud’s SQL implementation is powered by the Apache Arrow DataFusion query engine which provides a SQL syntax similar to other relational query languages.
+The InfluxDB SQL implementation is powered by the Apache Arrow DataFusion query engine which provides an SQL syntax similar to other relational query languages.

 A basic SQL query that queries data from InfluxDB most commonly includes the following clauses:* Required